openfun/richie/docs/quick-start.md

 sidebar_label: Quick start
 ---

-If you're just looking for a quick preview of `Richie`, you can take a look and have a tour of `Richie` on our dedicated [demo site](https://demo.richie.education).
+If you're looking for a quick preview of `Richie`, you can take a look and have a tour of `Richie` on our dedicated [demo site](https://demo.richie.education).

 Login/password are `admin`/`admin`.
 The database is regularly flushed.